 Take it from a guy who has a few

 They are worth it.
 Overall, we complain about them, the money they cost and the hassle but, face the music they are a good investment.
-Mine have paid for the time, money and hassle 10000x over.
+Mine has paid for the time, money, and hassle 10000x over.

 1. Great question!
-So, first you need 2 “verifiable” years experience.
+So, first, you need 2 “verifiable” years of experience.

 2. You are going to need to Study

 Pick the tests you think you will be most successful in and buy the books and study.
 Most people start with brakes or air conditioning.
 It tends to be the easiest for beginners.
 Here is a link to the study guide for brakes on Amazon -T4 Brakes guide- T8 AC guide.
 Everyone is different though so you may have more success on another test.
 This is all the guides, ASE study guide Bundle for some help getting started.

 3. Make an appointment

 Easily done through the website.
 Do that here

 4. Go take it!